fanciscoprado/Git-Metrics/readme.md

       **3.1** User Interfaces

       The GUI makes it much more user friendly to input a file or website than when using the program through a command line.
       The metrics are also placed in boxes making it much easier for the user to see what their file/url has.
+There is also a pie chart that will show the user the breakdown of the commits in the repo/repos they link.

 4 **System Features**